Part 4 in a series of tutorials on value investing: The ratios and formulas I use to find undervalued opportunities.

 Putting A Price On Growth

 But how far into the future are investors willing to look?
 5 years?
 10?
 20?
 The longer you are willing to extrapolate out current growth rates, the more earnings will compound and grow and the more you’d be willing to pay today to get a piece of those anticipated future profits.
 Take the example of a company growing at a rate of 15% per year.
 At that rate, earnings will double in 5 years.
 In 10 they will quadruple and in 15 years, if nothing derails this juggernaut, earnings would have grown by a factor of 16.
-If you were to base your earnings expectations on that 15 year projection, you’d expect to see a current p:e ratio that was orders of magnitude higher than that of a company with a more pedestrian outlook.
+If you were to base your earnings expectations on that 15 year projection, you’d expect to see a p:e ratio (using present day earnings) that was many times higher than that of a company with a more pedestrian outlook.

-And indeed, that is what you sometimes see in the most popular growth stocks of the day.
-Investor’s willingness to extrapolate current above trend growth many years into the future explains why some of the popular stock market darlings can sometimes hit astonishing triple digit p:e ratios.
+And indeed, that is often what you see in the most popular growth stocks of the day.
+Investors’ willingness to extrapolate current above trend growth many years into the future explains why some of the popular stock market darlings can sometimes hit astonishing triple digit p:e ratios.

 The reality is that the future is highly unpredictable.
 Company fortunes wax and wane.
 Economic trends shift.
 Investor sentiment rises and falls.
 Any future predictions are going to be rough estimates at best.
 Trying to predict growth rates too far out into the future is a fool’s errand.